-Wheat Progress = (planted + emerged + headed + harvested)/400 completion of each phenological stage equally.
-Since phenological stages are not equally spaced across time, this results in the rate of accumulation of progress varying throughout the growing season.
+Wheat $$Progress = (planted + emerged + headed + harvested)/400$$ spaces the phenological states across the range of the index, even though phenological stages are not equally spaced across time.

 This results in an index with values ranging from 0 to 1, where 0 represents 0% planted, and 1 represents 100% harvested.
 All crops have the same value range.
-Unlike the Crop Condition Index, the Crop Progress Index is cumulative.
-Those who wish to tie this index value to the original phenological categories should be aware that this formula weights the percentage of
+Those who wish to tie this index value to the original phenological categories should be aware that this formula equally